lewismaye/Test-LWM/README.md

 ## Editing the file

-Its a mrakdonw file in this repository
+Its a markdown file in this repository